barthaak/VDCNN-on-Twitter-Data/README.md

 In the ‘Data’-folder there are three different type of twitter datasets.
  - The folder ‘twitter_hate_csv’ contains a subset of the tweets used by Wasseem and Hovy (2016)
  - The folder ‘twitter_semeval_csv’ consists of a subset of tweets used by Nakov et al. (2013)
- - Finally, the folder ‘twitter_sentiment_csv’ has a subset of tweets used by Go (2009) in ‘Sentiment classification using distant supervision’
+ - Finally, the folder ‘twitter_sentiment_csv’ has a subset of tweets used by Go (2009)

 ### Checkpoints and logs